 The device will also add dedicated support to automotive market applications, with support for a much wider temperature range when needed, from minus 40 from 1 ° C to 1 ° C, and a dedicated working mode to extend the life and reliability of chips to a market where upgrades and replacements are not as frequent as ultra-Mobile Personal information.

-The key question now is when can we see the new standard chips on our smartphones - and for that we have no answer yet.
-So far, we have not run into anyone chip A new rendering that publicly announced support for UFS 3.0, though it's unclear whether or not such support was unveiled before the technical draft describing the device itself was launched.
-The flagship devices that accompany us in 2018 are likely to provide the puzzle solution - or they will include the storage New generation, or its practical availability is something that appears somewhere in 2019.
+The main question now is when we will be able to see the new standard chips in our smartphones - and for that we have no answer yet.
+So far we have not encountered any chip A new processing that has publicly announced support for UFS 3.0, though it is not really clear whether there is any such support or it was simply not revealed prior to the launch of the technical draft describing the device itself.
+It is likely that the flagship devices that will accompany us in 2018 will provide the solution to the riddle - or they will include the storage New generation, or its practical availability is something that appears somewhere in 2019.

-In addition to the built-in UFS 3.0, JEDEC announced an updated 1.1 standard for UFS Card, designed to serve as fast and advanced removable memory devices with similar technology that will compete in the microSD card world.
-We first heard about UFS Card two years ago thanks to Samsung, though we have never seen real technology support for commercial products - but it is good to get a signal that the whole idea has not yet been shelved and gone, but continues to evolve slowly and hopes to find the right stage and opportunity to break through.
-We would certainly love to have more external storage cards offered Performence Are higher than those that exist today, so we will keep our fingers on developments.
+In addition to the built-in UFS 3.0, JEDEC has announced an updated 1.1 standard for the UFS Card, which is designed to be used as fast and advanced removable memory devices in similar technology that will compete in the world of microSD cards.
+We first heard about UFS Card two years ago thanks to Samsung, although we have never seen real support for technology in commercial products - but it is good to receive a signal that the whole idea has not yet been shelved and gone, but continues to evolve slowly and hope to find the right stage and opportunity.
+We will definitely be happy to get more tickets storage Exteriors that will offer higher performance than those that exist today, so we will continue to keep our fingers crossed for developments.